fractalscape13/EpiCovid-19RPG/README.md

 ## Specification user stories:

-* Users are able to create a character with a name, hygiene level (health), food supply level, toilet paper count (currency), single doctor token
+* Users are able to create a character with a hygiene level (health), food supply level, toilet paper count (currency), single doctor token
   - users can trade toilet paper for food
   - users can trade toilet paper for items needed to obtain pet and/or garden
 * Users have to accomplish different missions